 It’s nearly Valentine’s Day!
 I’m all for any sort of holiday I can get with the freezing rain and slush and snow everywhere, especially if it involves chocolate.
 It’s particularly busy this time of year, with Chinese New Year, Family Day (an Ontario statutory holiday mid-February), Valentine’s Day and a made-up “Red and White Day” at Caleb’s pre-school for the Olympics.
+If you haven’t sorted out your Valentine’s plans yet, you might want to take a look at some Hong Kong Flower Delivery options, especially if you’ve left it way later than you should have.

 Caleb’s pre-school sent home an email with instructions on Valentines for his class, which was terrific because I had completely forgotten that Valentines were a thing for young school-aged kids.
 Perhaps I didn’t realize I had a young school-aged kid, so confused am I with the concept of babies growing up into small humans that attend school.